zalando-incubator/authmosphere/README.md

 Note: `node >= 6.0.0` required to consume this library.

-Run `npm install --save git+ssh://git@github.bus.zalan.do:graviton/lib-oauth-tooling.git#TAG/COMMIT` where `TAG/COMMIT` has to be replaced with the release tag or commit id you want to use.
+Run `npm install --save git+https://github.com/zalando-incubator/lib-oauth-tooling.git#<commit-ish>` where `<commit-ish>` has to be replaced with the release tag or commit id you want to use.
 Import a member of this lib like so (of course ES5 syntax is working as well...):

 ```typescript